All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

-- The Gunslinger: He uses a pair of flintock pistols and he's deadly with them, even in close combat.
+- The Gunslinger: Despite coming from the Feudal Japan-like country of Wano, Izo uses a pair of flintlock pistols, even in close combat.

 - Improbable Aiming Skills: He manages to snap a sword in half while it was about to cut him with a single shotgun.

 - Irony: Izo was born and raised in Wano, where the warriors use swords as their main weapon.
 Though Izo also holds one, he uses a pair of flintlock pistols during the Paramount War.

 - Never Bring a Knife to a Gun Fight: Someone tries to attack him with a sword.
 The results: Izo breaks the sword and defeats the attacker with a single shot.